 HPLC methods where simple physical mixtures of API and excipient are studied,

-Once efficacy is shown, the late phase formulator is faced with development of a
+phase formulation scientists are faced with development of a

-robust formulation with little, if any knowledge of excipient compatibility.
+robust formulation with perhaps little, if any knowledge of excipient compatibility.

 Microcalorimetry Excipient Compatibility Method

-Microcalorimetry offers the formulator a simple and less time consuming alternative for determining if chemical and/or physical interactions can be expected between API and excipients.
+Microcalorimetry offers the formulation scientists a simple and less time consuming alternative for determining if chemical and/or physical interactions can be expected between API and excipients.
 These studies can be carried out in early and/or late phase development.
-Excipients showing promise after screening by microcalorimetry can then be studied using more traditional methods (HPLC), resulting in potentially significant less time and effort compared to using conventional methods on all the excipients3.
+Excipients showing promise after screening by microcalorimetry can then be studied using more traditional methods (HPLC), resulting in potentially significant less time and effort compared to using conventional methods on all the excipients.3

 In a typical compatibility experiment a solution, suspension, or solid mixture of API and excipient is placed in the calorimeter and the thermal activity (heat flow) at a constant temperature is monitored.
 The basic assumption is that the rate of heat production is proportional to the rate of chemical and/or physical processes taking place in sample.